 std::thread thread_obj(funct_call, params); //thread using function pointer

-Once we define the function, we have to create the thread object with the callable function.
-We can pass the argument to the function after the function name of the object.
+Once the function is defined, it is necessary to instantiate the thread object with the specified function that can be called.
+Arguments can be supplied to the function following the function name of the object.

 C++ thread using Function Pointer Example